Merzki/PaintAnalog/README.md

 Or, in Visual Studio:

 1. Open the solution file `PaintAnalog.sln`
-2. Make sure `PaintAnalog` is set as the startup project
+2. Set `PaintAnalog` as the startup project
 3. Press **F5** to launch the application

 ---